jamorrison/GVSU-CIS641-PackingTheBits/docs/project-proposal.md

 sample (e.g., a tumor biopsy or a healthy tissue nearby), extracting the DNA from the cells, and then fragmenting the full length DNA strands into smaller chunks.
 These chunks are then placed on a "sequencer," where the individual bases are read from the DNA fragments.
-The output from the sequencer is called a "read" and is then aligned back to a reference genome (the human reference genome is about three billion bases longer) in order to find where the small fragment (usually around 100-150 bases in length) came from.
+The output from the sequencer is called a "read" and is then aligned back to a reference genome (the human reference genome is about three billion bases long) in order to find where the small fragment (usually around 100-150 bases in length) came from.

 One possible analysis that can be done is to find the "coverage" across the entire genome.
-To do this, you count the total number of reads that covers each individual loci, or base, in the genome.
+To do this, you count the total number of reads that cover each individual loci, or base, in the genome.
 One example of performing this analysis is as a part of a quality control pipeline within [BISCUIT](https://github.com/huishenlab/biscuit) (a project I maintain for work) to verify a sequencing experiment consistently covered the entire genome.
 Currently, the pipeline uses [bedtools](https://github.com/arq5x/bedtools2) to do this, but it is a slow process.
 One option for improving the speed